Origin of the Ibanez guitar

 The Ibanez Jumpstart IJRG200-BK electric guitar has a body made of solid basswood, which significantly improves the weight and acoustic performance of the instrument.
 The basswood has a solid maple top that also improves sound performance.

 This guitar has the body of an Ibanez RG, called Superstrat.
-It is one of the most modern and lightest bodies on the market.
+It's one of the most modern and lightest bodies on the market.
 The scale is 648 mm, smaller than the 650 mm usually used on an Epiphone or Fender guitar.
 However, this measure has certain advantages that we will describe in ergonomics.

 It has 24 frets that add up to two octaves, something highly sought after by rock and heavy metal guitarists.
 In addition, the fingerboard has dot-shaped inlays for beginners to recognize the frets during practice sessions.
 The bridge of this guitar is the T102 tremolo system, an improvement over the one used in previous years.